What is a spread — how does it influence trading?

 /

-For the most part, trading with a tighter spread can be seen as less risky as it indicates a higher level of liquidity and trading volume with a lower level of volatility.
+For the most part, trading with a tighter spread can be seen as less risky, as it indicates a higher level of liquidity and trading volume with a lower level of volatility.

 /